yameenbux/YameenBux/README.md

 # 👋 Hi, I'm Yameen Bux

-A Senior IT Infrastructure Engineer on a journey to becoming a Cloud & DevOps Contractor.
+A Senior IT Infrastructure Engineer on a journey to becoming a Cloud & DevOps Engineer

 I'm building hands-on expertise in:
 - ☁️ Cloud Platforms – **Azure** (certified), learning **AWS**